ArijitKD/Regalter/README.md

 You also must have Python 3.5.0 or above installed on your system.

+To build Regalter, you must run the `setup.py` scripts in the corresponding directories.
+Before you do this, make sure you have cx-Freeze installed along with Python.
+If not, then open up a terminal and install cx-freeze using the command `pip install cx_freeze`.
+Then open a terminal in the directory of the `setup.py` script and issue the following command:
+`python setup.py build`.
+After the build is complete you will find a folder named `build`.
+This will contain a folder which will contain Regalter as an executable (`regalter_x64.exe` or `regalter_x86.exe`).

 ## Copyright notice
 Here is the notice which has been included with all the source code files:
 ```